cs2t/paranumpy/docs/index.rst

-..
-Read the Docs Template documentation master file, created by sphinx-quickstart on Tue Aug 26 14:19:49 2014.
+.. paranumpy documentation master file, created by sphinx-quickstart on Tue Aug 26 14:19:49 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.